 Don't open the metal shutter on the disc, as the disc surface is easily contaminated by dust and small particles.
 For this reason, it's not a good idea to write on the labels in pencil: small pieces of pencil lead can easily get onto the disc surface.

 Accessing information on discs

-To gain access to the information contained on a floppy disc which has been inserted into the drive, click Select on the floppy disc drive icon on the icon bar.
+To gain access to the information contained on a floppy disc which has been inserted into the drive, or on a hard disc, click Select on the relevant disc drive icon on the icon bar.